People on the Plains

 The Great Plains has been home to many people for thousands of years.
 At Hastings Museum, we take a close look at all the people and their cultures – from prehistoric times to pioneer town builders.

 The large exhibit uses dioramas and a vast number of artifacts to depict the manner in which people survived on the Great Plains.
-No matter who it was, all used the resources and know-how available to them to provide shelter, water and food for their families.

 The cabin, built in 1857 by John Adams, founder of the village of Adams in Gage County, was moved in the 1950s to Kenesaw by Edward Ziebarth.
 Ziebarth rebuilt the cabin on his property where it remained until after his death.
 In the 1980s the cabin was moved to Kenesaw, before it was donated it to the Museum in 2001.

 The exhibit begins with paleo-Indians and how they might have arrived in the region.